Theme Leader: Roger Dampney

 - mechanisms controlling heart function and vascular tone.

 As with the other Research Themes, there is a plan to increase interactions between all the members of the "Cardiovascular" Theme through a variety of mechanisms.
 Coordinated use of existing technologies and major equipment facilities between basic and clinical scientists will underpin improved translational research outputs.
-This will be facilitated by the recruitment of Stocker, who has an enormously strong track record of achievement in such interdisciplinary research.

 Desired impact on knowledge and/or practice